 Office: Foege N430N

-The goal of the Folch lab is to make microfluidic devices as easy and intuitive to use as smartphones.
-We are developing the next generation of microfluidic devices for applications in automated cell culture, neuroscience research, cancer diagnostics, and cancer therapy
+The goal of the Folch lab is to make microfluidic devices as intuitive to use as smartphones.
+Using 3D-Printing and plastic molding technologies, we are developing the next generation of automated microfluidic devices for applications in neuroscience research, cancer diagnostics, and cancer therapy.

 3D-Printing & Soft lithography